Some posts contain compensated links. Please read this disclaimer for more info.

 Central and Northern Turkey Dress Etiquette

-- Women: Think long flowing dresses rather than booty-revealing denim shorts.
+- Women: Think of long flowing dresses rather than booty-revealing denim shorts.
 Also, opt for more modest shorts than low cut or short tank tops

 - Men: Nothing I can think of will offend the locals, so you’re good to go in your usual gear

 What To Wear In Eastern and southeast Turkey

 Here is where you need to pay attention to what you pack.
 The south-eastern part of Turkey, in particular, is very traditional, and that means you need to dress in a very modest way.

 - Men: You should wear jeans or long pants and t-shirts, and avoid vest tops

 - Women: Please pack skirts and dresses which are below the knee and avoid wearing tank tops of any kind.
 T-shirts in the summer are generally okay, but it’s best to wear sleeves below the elbow.
 Cotton is your friend here; buy a flowing cotton shirt or a poly-cotton sundress to wear

 What To Wear In Turkey In Summer, Winter & Beyond

 - Summer in Turkey: Summer means heat.
 Summer days get up to the ’30s (degrees Celcius), and so you’ll need to pack loose flowy dresses and linen pants.
 Try to pack nothing backless or with skinny shoulder straps.

 - Winter in Turkey: Oh boy, it gets cold!
 Some days it will only be 6 or 8 degrees, so you’ll want to pack a good down jacket, your wooly winter socks, travel boots, and of course, a hat & gloves.